-Dr. Matthew Schau’s own undergraduate experience at a small liberal arts college formed his desire to teach at a liberal arts college or university.
+Dr. Matthew Schau’s own undergraduate experience at a small liberal arts college formed his desire to teach.
 At North Park, he enjoys getting to know his students and engaging with them in and out of the classroom and laboratory.
-“Helping these students accomplish their goals is very rewarding,” says Dr. Schau.
+“Helping these students accomplish their goals is very rewarding,” he says.

-In Dr. Schau’s classes, he uses media articles to engage students in conversations about the ethics of new technologies in the genetics and molecular biology fields.
-“My hope is to give them both a fundamental understanding of the problem,” exclaims Dr. Schau, “and a sense of how their own faith can help them in addressing these questions.”
+In his classes, he uses media articles to engage students in conversations about the ethics of new technologies in the genetics and molecular biology fields.
+“My hope is to give them both a fundamental understanding of the problem,” exclaims Schau, “and a sense of how their own faith can help them in addressing these questions.”